johnchmura/Proof-of-Space/README.md

-  -t <num_threads_hash>: Set number of threads for hashing (default: 1) -o <num_threads_sort>: Set number of threads for sorting (default: 1) -i <num_threads_write>: Set number of threads for writing (default: 1)
+  -t <num_threads_hash>: Set number of threads for hashing (default: 1) -o <num_threads_sort>: Set number of threads for sorting (default: 1) -i <num_threads_write>: Set number of threads for writing (default: 1) -k <bool> Specify if you want to run in memory only
   -h: Display this help message

 ./hashverify commands: